Manchester United’s Premier League title hopes may be fading, but a first final under Erik ten Hag is now in sight.

 A Wembley final against Newcastle or Southampton awaits United unless Forest can mount an unlikely fightback.

 It was the in-form England forward’s 10th goal in as many games since returning from the World Cup and his fifth in the League Cup this season.
+No player from Europe’s big five leagues has scored as many over that period.

 Antony’s shot from the edge of the box was only parried by Forest goalkeeper Wayne Hennessey and Weghorst reacted sharply to convert the rebound.